 The DEQNA transfers packet data to and from receive and transmit buffers in host memory.
-A transmit buffer's length can be between 1 and 1514 bytes (the maximum number of bytes allowed in an ETHERNET packet, less the four CRC bytes).
+A transmit buffer's length can be between 1 and 1514 bytes (1514 is the maximum number of bytes allowed in an ETHERNET packet, plus the four CRC bytes).
 A receive buffer's length can be between 2 and 2048 bytes.
-For adequate performance, receive buffers should generally be 64 bytes or larger, to reduce list processing overhead.
-(When reading the BD ROM, a minimum of two 2-Kbyte receiver buffers are required.
-See Paragraph 4.2.4, CSR bit 03.)
-Enough receive buffers to hold at least one packet of the maximum expected length should always be allocated to ensure an interrupt on the next reception.
-Transmit buffers can start and/or end on byte boundaries, but receive buffers must start and end on word boundaries.
+For adequate performance, the receive buffer's length should be 64 bytes or larger to reduce list processing overhead.
+(When reading the BD ROM, a minimum of two 2 Kbyte receive buffers are required (see Paragraph 4.2.4, CSR bit 03).
+Enough receive buffers to hold at least 1600 bytes should always be allocated to ensure an interrupt on the next reception.
+The number of receive buffers should be increased as a function of the traffic on the ETHERNET.
+Transmit buffers and receive buffers must start on word boundaries.
 A buffer can contain an entire packet or part of a packet, but it cannot contain more than one packet.
-Buffers contain only data; buffer status is contained in the buffer descriptor.
-The buffers are linked together by buffer descriptor lists (BDLs).
+Transmit packets must be less than 1519 bytes.
+Buffers contain only data, while buffer status is contained in the buffer descriptor.
+The buffers are linked by buffer descriptor lists (BDLs).